-Then transfer this to a 9 x 13 in baking dish, top with a liiiiiitle bit more cheese, and bake in the oven until it’s hot and bubbly!
+- Transfer mixture to a 9 x 13 in baking dish, top with a bit more cheese, and bake in the oven until it’s hot and bubbly!

 You guys.
 That’s only TWO dirty dishes and it makes a ton, so you won’t have to cook again for days….DAYYYYS 🙂